JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Light the Fire Up in the Night, Lazer Beam, Friends

 #### Lunar: Silver Star Story (PSX)
 A cult classic within the JRPG circle.
 But I think it really needs that nostalgia and era factor to become a great game.
 It feels like the FMA:B of JRPGs, but without that extra kick that makes it a real classic.
+Only recommended to JRPG fans for historical purposes.

 Story: The most standard RPG story I have experienced so far.
 It can be summed up as "Hero saves the Damsel in Distress with power of love and friendship", there are 0 big twist a modern gamer cannot see coming too.
 But do note that this story is written in 1992, I think what makes it stand out at the time is that its structure and presentation feels more like late 90s (dont quote me on this).
 Tons of animated cutscenes and voice acting adds a lot to the story.
 What it does great is tying its theme tightly to the main plot, although it can feel forced.
 For a love story, your main party consists of three (more like 2.5) couples with different dynamics and really make its point across clearly and strongly.